SyncfusionExamples/How-to-select-the-items-in-WinUI-TreeView-SfTreeView/README.md

 ```

-#### Note: If an item is selected programmatically when SelectionMode is None and if multiple items are programmatically selected when SelectionMode is Single or SingleDeselect, then exception will be thrown internally.
+#### Note: If an item is selected programmatically when SelectionMode is None and if multiple items are programmatically selected when SelectionMode is Single or SingleDeselect, then an exception will be thrown internally.

 ## Events

 ### SelectionChanging Event

-The [SelectionChanging](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.TreeView.SfTreeView.html#Syncfusion_UI_Xaml_TreeView_SfTreeView_SelectionChanging) event is raised while selecting an item at the execution time.
-The [ItemSelectionChangingEventArgs](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.TreeView.ItemSelectionChangingEventArgs.html) has the following members which provides the information for SelectionChanging event:
+The [SelectionChanging](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.TreeView.SfTreeView.html#Syncfusion_UI_Xaml_TreeView_SfTreeView_SelectionChanging) event will be triggered while selecting an item at the execution time.
+The [ItemSelectionChangingEventArgs](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.TreeView.ItemSelectionChangingEventArgs.html) has the following members, which provide the information for the SelectionChanging event:

-[AddedItems](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.TreeView.ItemSelectionChangingEventArgs.html#Syncfusion_UI_Xaml_TreeView_ItemSelectionChangingEventArgs_AddedItems): Gets collection of the underlying data objects where the selection is going to process.
+* [AddedItems](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.TreeView.ItemSelectionChangingEventArgs.html#Syncfusion_UI_Xaml_TreeView_ItemSelectionChangingEventArgs_AddedItems): Gets a collection of the underlying data objects where the selection is going to process.

-[RemovedItems](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.TreeView.ItemSelectionChangingEventArgs.html#Syncfusion_UI_Xaml_TreeView_ItemSelectionChangingEventArgs_RemovedItems): Gets collection of the underlying data objects where the selection is going to remove.
+* [RemovedItems](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.TreeView.ItemSelectionChangingEventArgs.html#Syncfusion_UI_Xaml_TreeView_ItemSelectionChangingEventArgs_RemovedItems): Gets a collection of the underlying data objects where the selection is going to remove.

 ```C#